Resources for Building Self-Awareness/Increasing Cultural Competency

 The Building University of Iowa Leadership for Diversity (BUILD) Program (https://diversity.uiowa.edu/build-program) - Iowa's program for gaining skills toward creating inclusive environments.
 Faculty and staff can sign up to take individual classes, or complete the core competency course plus five electives to recieve the BUILD certificate.
 A list of upcoming courses may be found here: https://diversity.uiowa.edu/diversity-resources-trainings

-- BUILD-certified members of the Department of Biology include Marlys Boote, Anna Gaw, Maurine Neiman, and Diane Slusarski.
+- BUILD-certified members of the Department of Biology include Marlys Boote, Andrew Forbes, Anna Gaw, Maurine Neiman, Diane Slusarski, and Cindy Toll.
 Feel free to contact any of them for questions you have about the program.

 An 8-week mentor training program is available each summer for faculty, postdocs, and graduate students: https://iba.biology.uiowa.edu/mentoring.
 This course follows the "Entering Mentoring" curriculum" developed by the Wisconsin Program for Scientific Teaching (sponsored by NIH, NSF, and HHMI), and is led by NIH NRMN certified master facilitators.
 For more information, contact Biology faculty member Dr. Lori Adams.

 - Several faculty, postdocs, and graduate students in Biology have taken this mentoring workshop, including Department of Biology Professor, Diane Slusarski, and Director of Graduate Studies, Bryan Phillips.
 Registration is typically announced via departmental email during the spring semester.

 Members of the Department of Biology DEI advisory committee curate this list of resources.
 All faculty, staff, graduate, and undergraduate students are invited and encouraged to share additional resourses.
 Send yours to: email@example.com